openelb/openelb/doc/install-porter-on-kubesphere.md

 Porter is designed to be used in bare-metal Kubernetes environments.
 However, you can also use a cloud-based Kubernetes cluster for learning and testing.

 ## Install Porter on the KubeSphere Web Console

-{{< notice note >}}

-* In a Kubernetes cluster, you only need to install Porter once.
-After the installation is complete, a porter-manager deployment that contains a porter-manager pod is installed in the cluster.
-The porter-manager pod implements the functionality of Porter for the entire Kubernetes cluster.
-* To ensure high availability, you can scale the porter-manager deployment and assign multiple Porter replicas (porter-manager pods) to multiple cluster nodes.
-For details, see [Configure Multiple Porter Replicas](./configure-multiple-porter-replicas.md).

-{{</ notice >}}

 1. Log in to the KubeSphere console and go to your workspace.